-When it comes to shock resistance, many workers rely on protective gloves for safety.
-But are nitrile coated gloves really shock resistant?
+When it comes to safety, many workers look for gloves that offer both protection and durability.
+But are nitrile-coated gloves shock resistant?

 PU-Coated Gloves